-This is a comprehensive and continuously updated list that we gathered of all games that use controversial kernel-level anti-cheat software and the developers and publishers behind them.
-The most popular third-party software are EasyAntiCheat, PunkBuster, BattlEye, nProtect GameGuard, and Xigncode3.
-Some developers opt for their own proprietary software like Riot’s Vanguard.
-Others like that of Valve’s VAC or Blizzard’s Warden aren’t included because they don’t operate on the kernel level.
+This is a comprehensive and continuously updated list of all games that use controversial kernel-level anti-cheat software and the developers and publishers behind them.
+The most popular third-party software are EasyAntiCheat, PunkBuster, BattlEye, nProtect GameGuard, Xigncode3, and EQU8.
+Some developers opt for their proprietary software like Riot’s Vanguard or Activision’s Ricochet.
+Others like Valve’s VAC or Blizzard’s Warden aren’t included because they don’t operate on the kernel level.

-We should point out that Denuvo has come up with its own kernel-level anti-cheat software and this should not be confused with their popular DRM anti-tamper software.
-Doom Eternal was the first game to implement this and an update was later released removing it due to backlash from gamers.
-For the sake of completeness we also included ESEA’s and FaceIT’s implementations, but it should be noted these are not used by the developers of the games and are for competitive purposes.
+We should point out that Denuvo has come up with its own kernel-level anti-cheat software, which should not be confused with their popular DRM anti-tamper software.
+Doom Eternal was the first game to implement this, and an update was later released, removing it due to backlash from gamers.
+For the sake of completeness, we also included ESEA’s and FaceIT’s implementations, but it should be noted these are not used by the developers of the games and are for competitive purposes.

 |1||7 Days to Die||Easy Anti-Cheat||The Fun Pimps||The Fun Pimps|